 Section 16(a) of the Exchange Act requires our executive officers, directors, and persons who beneficially own more than 10% of a registered class of our common stock or other equity securities to file with the SEC certain reports of ownership and reports of changes in ownership of our securities.
 Executive officers, directors and stockholders who hold more than 10% of our outstanding common stock are required by the SEC to furnish us with copies of all required forms filed under Section 16(a).
-Based solely on a review of this information and written representations from these persons that no other reports were required, we believe that, during the prior fiscal year and through April 14, 2014, all of our executive officers, directors, and to our knowledge, 10% stockholders complied with the filing requirements of Section 16(a) of the Exchange Act.
+Based solely on a review of this information and written representations from these persons that no other reports were required, we believe that, during the prior fiscal year all of our executive officers, directors, and to our knowledge, 10% stockholders complied with the filing requirements of Section 16(a) of the Exchange Act, except for Mr. Jenkins, who filed a Form 4 on January 14, 2016 to report an equity grant on January 11, 2016 and Mr. Restivo, who filed a Form 4 on April 5, 2017 to report an equity grant on April 1, 2016.